Quickstart guide

 There are snaps for many popular applications, including Spotify, Slack and the Chromium web browser.

-The best way to find new snaps is to use the online Snap Store, and either search for apps and words you’re interested in, such as “music” or “maths”, or use the category lists.
+The best way to find new snaps is to use the online Snap Store, either by searching for apps and words you’re interested in, such as “Spotify”, “music” or “maths”, or by browsing through categories.

 To search for snaps with ‘media player’ in either their names or descriptions, type snap find "media player" into your terminal: